Safe, Reliable, Sustainable Insulation. That’s Our Promise.

 Sustainability is more than one thing – it’s about responsible sourcing, low-impact manufacturing, high-performance materials, and supporting a circular economy.

-Wood fiber insulation stores more carbon than is produced during the manufacturing process, and lowers a building’s upfront carbon footprint.
-A building insulation life cycle analysis shows that wood fiber drastically reduces carbon emissions compared to other materials during the manufacturing process, while in use, and after disposal or reuse.
+Wood fiber allows us to tackle carbon emissions on two fronts: operationally, by reducing heating and cooling loads, and through embodied carbon, by locking away biogenic carbon in the built environment.
+Further, a building insulation life cycle analysis shows that wood fiber drastically reduces carbon emissions compared to other materials during the manufacturing process, while in use, and after disposal or reuse.

 Promotes Sustainable Forest Management